-Tysabri® is an injectable prescription medication used to treat adults with relapsing forms of multiple sclerosis (MS).
-Tysabri is a disease-modifying treatment (DMT), which can slow the progression of MS and reduce the number of relapses, or exacerbations.
+Tysabri® (natalizumab) is an injectable prescription drug approved to treat adults with relapsing forms of multiple sclerosis (MS).
+Tysabri is a disease-modifying treatment (DMT), which can slow the progression of MS and reduce the number of relapses or flares.1

 Tysabri increases the risk of developing a rare brain infection known as progressive multifocal leukoencephalopathy (PML).
-PML is an opportunistic viral infection of the brain that has no known treatment, prevention, or cure.
-PML frequently leads to severe disability or death.
-Because of the risk of PML, Tysabri is only used in patients for whom the expected benefit outweighs this risk.
+PML is a viral infection of the brain that has no known treatment, prevention, or cure.
+PML can lead to severe disability or death.
+Because of the risk of PML, Tysabri is only used in people that have not been helped enough by or cannot tolerate another treatment for MS.1

 How does Tysabri work?

-While the exact way Tysabri works isn’t fully understood, researchers believe that it binds to a particular integrin receptor on the surface of certain white blood cells (all leukocytes except neutrophils).
-Blocking this receptor on the white blood cells may stop them from crossing into the central nervous system (brain, spinal cord and optic nerve) and reduce the inflammation in the brain that is overactive in MS.
+The exact way Tysabri works is not fully understood.
+Researchers think it binds to a specific receptor on the surface of certain white blood cells.
+Blocking this receptor may stop them from crossing into the central nervous system (brain, spinal cord and optic nerve) and reduce the inflammation in the brain that is overactive in MS.1

 What are the possible side effects of Tysabri?

-The most common side effects experienced in people with MS receiving Tysabri in clinical trials included:
+The most common side effects of Tysabri include:1

 - Joint pain